siavava/portfolio/README.md

 > And so it begins.

-Personal portfolio — a single page in the style of [vilinskyy.com](https://www.vilinskyy.com/): a radial interests map, a black name bar, who/now columns, draggable review bubbles, and a dream tracker.
+Personal portfolio — a single page: a radial interests map, a black name bar, who/now columns, draggable review bubbles, and a dream tracker.
 Built with Nuxt 4, Nuxt Content, Pinia, and VueUse.

 ## Setup